gaissmai/bart/README.md

 Readers can access the table always lock-free, while writers may synchronize using a mutex to ensure that only one writer can modify the table persistent at a time, not using Compare-and-Swap (CAS) with all the known problems for multiple long-running writers.

+The combination of lock-free concurrency, fast lookup times, low memory usage, and internal data structure pooling should offer significant benefits to any routing daemon.

 But as always, it depends on the specific use case.

 See the `ExampleLite_concurrent` and `ExampleTable_concurrent` tests for concrete examples of this pattern.